 “Sergio Rodriguez, 26, of Clovis, was sentenced Monday for pointing a laser at a Fresno police helicopter…

 …Laser strikes are a concern for airliners because they can temporarily blind a pilot while landing or taking off.
 The number of laser strikes against aircraft has climbed sharply in the last decade, reaching 3,960 last year.”

 The police and military operatives engage with laser technology in a variety of ways with the need for laser safety glasses being vital for both defensive and offensive reasons.
-Due to the circumstances that the laser glasses are used, they are required to be multi functional, comfortable, fit for purpose and durable for both combat and field use.
+Laser Safety Glasses and The Importance to Military and Police is shown within this article as due to the circumstances that the laser glasses are used, they are required to be multi functional, comfortable, fit for purpose and durable for both combat and field use.

 The use of laser technology will only grow from here as we continue to develop new innovations and applications for its use, so providing high quality laser safety glasses is paramount to protecting our armed forces.
 We have developed a range of glasses that can be used by both police and military to provide protection against lasers.
 Please contact us today to find out more.

 Shop our Laser Safety Glasses For Law Enforcement